-2. Get evaluated.
+2. GET EVALUATED.

 If you had any signs or symptoms of a concussion, you should assume it was a concussion until you have a chance to be evaluated by an appropriate medical professional.
 Even if you passed a sideline evaluation, no test is perfect and signs and symptoms can appear days after the impact.
 Use our ConcussionClinics.org search tool to schedule an appointment with a doctor.
+Be sure to also check out our tips for how to choose the best clinic, available on that same webpage.

-3. Take it easy.
+3. TAKE IT EASY.

 The first step in every recovery plan is to rest your body and your brain.
 If it causes your symptoms to worsen, don't do it.
-This means no strenuous avoiding like television. exercise. screens computers, and your phone, and getting enough sleep.
+This means no strenuous exercise, avoiding screens like television, computers, and your phone, and getting enough sleep.
 It may also mean taking time off from school or work, or avoiding situations with loud noise, bright lights, or crowds.
 However, this doesn't mean isolate yourself in a dark room for a week.
-Too much isolation can be harmful, contributing to feelings of anxiety, depression, and resulting in increased recovery time.
-Spend time with loved ones but avoid situations that make you feel worse.
+Too much isolation and boredom can be harmful, contributing to feelings of anxiety, depression, and resulting in increased recovery time.
+Spend time with friends and family, but monitor your symptoms and avoid situations that make you feel worse.